 It seems that birds have often been headliners at Christmas dinners.
-In the sixteenth and seventeenth century, the rich might have had peacock or swan as well as their goose or turkey.
+In the sixteenth and seventeenth centuries, the rich might have had peacock or swan as well as their goose or turkey.

 Henry VIII is credited with being the first monarch to have turkey for his Christmas dinner.
 But for most of Henry’s subjects, goose was the favored holiday bird.
 Later the Victorians would even have goose clubs to help them save up for that special Christmas meal.
 Then herds of big tom turkeys strode into town and kicked the goose off the Christmas platter.